 8. SKB II and III have directly lightened the government's interest payment burden.
 Explicit savings to the government budget consist of BI's forgoing part of the interest payment by the government on the private placement amounts under SKB II and III, as well as its share of interest costs on the non-public goods package under SKB II.
 The government has also been able to save on interest payments by privately placing bonds with BI at below market rates.
-The government's interest expenses by about 1.9 percent of annual budget revenue on average starting in 2021, while SKB III could result in additional savings of 0.2-0.3 percent from 2022 onwards.
+According to AMRO staff estimates, SKB II could save the government's interest expenses by about 1.9 percent of annual budget revenue on average starting in 2021, while SKB III could result in additional savings of 0.2-0.3 percent from 2022 onwards.
 These savings to the government's interest burden will be partially offset by BI's lower tax payments and dividend contributions to the budget revenue; nonetheless, the net impact of SKB II and III on the government budget is projected to be positive (Table A1.2).